Definition: What is Design Thinking?

 - Design Thinking vs. Lean Startup: Design Thinking focuses on problem understanding and creative solutions.
 Lean Startup on market validation and business metrics.
 Ideal: a combination of both approaches.

-- Design Thinking vs. Agile/Scrum: Design Thinking discovers the “what” (finding the right solution).
-Agile/Scrum optimizes the “how” (efficient implementation).
-Complementary approaches.
+- Design Thinking vs. Agile/Scrum: Design Thinking discovers the “What” (finding the right solution).
+Agile/Scrum optimizes the “How” (efficient implementation).
+Complementary approaches

 - Design Thinking vs. Blue Ocean Strategy: Blue Ocean works at the market and strategy level.
 Design Thinking at the user and solution level.
 They can be used together.